Improving Your Website User ExperiencePosted by Ryan Jones on Jan 24, 2019. Reading time: 9 mins

 YouTube videos take time to download for your customers.
 YouTube has some fancy techniques to reduce the impact of this, but they still add to the page download size through the initial video player and scripts.

 If you have a lot of videos on each page, this will significantly impact your page size and your download speed.
-Easiest way to optimise this?
+The easiest way to optimise this?
 Reduce the number of videos on each page, and cut them back to your most impactful.

 By now hopefully you know you should be using Google Analytics to track your website visitors.
 Maybe you’re also using the Facebook Pixel to track Facebook traffic, or Hotjar to develop heatmaps of how your users interact with your website.
 Add Drift, HubSpot or some other kind of live chat tool and your site is loading a lot of scripts.